 What is the MVP Program?

-Massachusetts Governor Charlie Baker and the Executive Office of Energy and Environmental Affairs created the Municipal Vulnerability Preparedness Program (MVP) to provide technical and financial support for municipalities to identify hazards and develop strategies to improve climate change resiliency and implement priority projects.
+Massachusetts Governor Charlie Baker and the Executive Office of Energy and Environmental Affairs created the Municipal Vulnerability Preparedness (MVP) Program to provide technical and financial support for municipalities to identify hazards and develop strategies to improve climate change resiliency and implement priority projects.
+The Baker-Polito Administration announced in March 2019 the availability of an additional $10 million for the MVP program.
+Since 2017 the Administration has committed $17 million through the MVP program to help communities prepare for climate change.

 What kind of grants are available?